News Release: March 20, 2020

 Try fans or open windows instead of AC Office equipment does emit heat and, in the middle of the day, air conditioning can be tempting.
 A warmer home requires cooling devices to work harder to bring the temperature down.
 Try creating a cross-breeze by opening windows or using fans where possible.
 If AC is necessary, set a timer for a few hours a day or use the energy saver mode and set the temperature to what’s comfortable but not cold.
 Aim to use ENERGY STAR®-certified ACs that use less energy than conventional ones.

 Use an advanced power strip When working at home, you may be using more than just a computer but also a printer/copier, scanner, fax, phone or charger, and perhaps other electronics.
-It’s more important than ever to use advanced
+It’s more important than ever to use advanced power strips to ensure these devices aren't drawing power when they're not in use.

 Use energy-efficient equipment If you find you need to purchase electronics or equipment, make sure it is energy efficient.
 Look for the ENERGY STAR® label on office products.
 You can also check online for buy-back companies that sell used and refurbished equipment or recycle/trade in your old gear.